-During term time the designated safeguarding lead and or a deputy will always be available (during school hours) for staff in the school to discuss any safeguarding concerns and individual arrangements for out of hours/out of term activities will be identified in the planning of such activities; for offsite activities through Form 2 and for out of hours activities on site by discussion with the SLT member who approves the activity.
+During term time the designated safeguarding lead and/or a deputy will always be available (during school hours) for staff in the school to discuss any safeguarding concerns and individual arrangements for out of hours/out of term activities will be identified in the planning of such activities; for offsite activities through the offsite paperwork and for out of hours activities on site by discussion with the SLT member who approves the activity.

 The Designated Safeguarding Lead for Child Protection in this school is Mr Julian Waterfield.
-The Deputy Designated Safeguarding Leads are Mrs Anne Murphy, Mr James Rouse and Ms Emma Wright.
+The Deputy Designated Safeguarding Leads, who are all trained to the same standard as the DSL, are Mrs Tracey Judd, Mrs Anne Murphy and Mr James Rouse and Mrs Beverley Trueick.